mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Fixed a bug with colorfill plot script generation for distribution workspaces.
 - Use Jemalloc for memory allocation on Linux so memory can be released to the system.
 - Fixed a bug where instrument view would not update on wheel zoom.
+- Fixed a bug which caused workbench to crash midway through closing normally when logging level was set to debug.

 :ref:`Release 5.1.0 <v5.1.0>`